 There is a separate access point to the security area for Business Class passengers.
 And there are two lanes open at the checkpoint for Business Class passengers.
 Pretty much like every other time I’ve travelled with the valiant M., I pass through security without a hitch, while he has to endure having the security staff more or less take apart his entire hand luggage, only to eventually tell him that he’s okay…

-THE LOUNGE By the time the valiant M. has reassembled his carefully packed bags, it’s 05h23.
+By the time the valiant M. has reassembled his carefully packed bags, it’s 05h23.
 The SWISS Business Class lounge doesn’t open until 05h45 though.
 So we mosey around the airside area for another twenty minutes before I can get my morning coffee fix.

 The SWISS lounge recently reopened after an extensive refurbishment, which, in my view, was long overdue.
 The first thing that strikes me, is that there are automatic gates to access the lounge.
 I find this quite striking, because it means that if you’ve checked-in online and you use one of the gates to access the lounge, even as a premium passenger your interaction with the airline is quite limited.